goranbrostrom/dclub/README.md

 These LaTeX files contain the Bridge bidding system 'D-club', inventor Göran Broström (myself): gb(at)carlslid(dot)se

-The system builds heavily on Mats Nilsland's and Anders Wirfren's *Super Standard*, combined with a two-way 1 club opening: 9-11 hp, balanced, or 15+ hp, all distributions (first and second hand).
+The system builds heavily on Mats Nilsland's and Anders Wirgren's *Super Standard*, combined with a two-way 1 club opening: 9-11 hp, balanced, or 15+ hp, all distributions (first and second hand).